digital-medicine/ndemobil-bild-summer-school-codespace/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-## Codespaces Usage

-### Managing your codespace

-When you're not using your codespace, deactivate it by going to [Codespaces](https://github.com/codespaces), pressing the 3 dots on the right side of the codespace, and pressing "Stop codespace".
-You can also deactivate it within the codespace by pressing "Codespaces" at the bottom left of VS Code and selecting "Stop Current Codespace".

-Edited files in your workspace are not deleted when stopping the codespace and the container won't need to be rebuilt when you start it again.
-Provided that you're under the storage limit (15 GB for Free users and 20 GB for Pro), you won't be charged if your codespace is offline.
-I recommend committing your repository changes on your codespace often to avoid losing work if you were to delete your codespace.

 ## Project Structure

 This repository has several folders on the top level, of which most of them do not need to be touched for this exercise.
 They contain the auto-generated, platform-specific code for our different targets.
 For our session, we need the following folders/files: